Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 A line starting with `#` serves as a comment.
 Hence `# .swift` does not do anything.
 See `man gitignore`.

 #### Q17.
-After you make changes to a tracked file, you run the following command.
+After you make changes to a local repository, you run the following command.
 What will this do?

 `git commit -a -m "Refactor code base"`